Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework: Numerical experiment

 We present the error statistics from the Mori--Zwanzig with different memory and prediction horizon in Fig.~\ref{fig:errorAnalysis}.
 In Fig.~\ref{fig:errorAnalysis} (a) and (b), we present the average error over $2\times 10^4$ samples when the prediction horizon is chosen as $n\delta=0.2$ and $0.8$ ($20$ and $80$ finest time steps, $\delta=0.01$), respectively.
 The recursive Koopman computation corresponds to those points with the zero memory length.
 A few important observations can be made.
 First, for approximate Koopman computation, the most accurate way is to match the time separation $\Delta$ to the prediction horizon $n\delta$.
 This observation is consistent to our reasoning in Sec.~\ref{sec:CE+OP}, that the optimal prediction $n\delta$ into the future is $\bfvC(n\delta) \cdot \bfvC^{-1}(0)$, which is the approximate Koopman operator $\bfvK^\text{Koop}_{n\delta}$ (cf.~Sec.~\ref{sec:koopman}).
 Secondly, as the length of the past history is increased, the error decreases but levels off at a finite timescale which depends on the choice of $\Delta$.
 The improvement comes from an important fact that the given segment of trajectory $\bfvg(k\delta)$, $k=1\ldots m$, contains information in both the parallel and orthogonal spaces; see decomposition Eqs.~\eqref{eq:PE} and \eqref{eq:OE}.
 By integrating GLE forward in time with the segment of trajectory, we can evolve both the parallel and orthogonal dynamics beyond $t=m\delta$, despite the fact that we cannot access the unknown orthogonal dynamics $\bfvF(t\ge m\delta)$, which is thus set to be zero operationally for making predictions.
-In contrast, the Koopman approach always predict from the last snapshot at $t=m\delta$ and can only optimally predict in the parallel space by Eq.~\eqref{eq:PE} and misses out more orthogonal contributions.
-Thirdly and interestingly, given any fixed memory length, the optimal choice of the Mori--Zwanzig formulation is also to match the time separation $\Delta$ to that of the prediction horizon.
-This observation can be reasoned because when we integrate the GLE \eqref{eq:dGLE} and when $\Delta=n\delta$, we only missed out a single contribution from the orthogonal dynamics, $\bfvW_0$, while any shorter time separations would require missing out more orthogonal noise incurred during the intermediate steps that might compound before the horizon is met.
-Finally, because of the finite timescale of the memory kernel, we observed that the memory length does not need to be long before the accuracy levels off.
-To combine the last two points, we conclude that it is not expensive to improve the accuracy using the discrete-time Mori--Zwanzig formulation: we only need to store a finite length of snapshots to carry out the discrete sum in \eqref{eq:dGLE}.
-In Fig.~\ref{fig:errorAnalysis} (c), we present the error as a function of the prediction horizon $n\delta$.
-In addition to the average error, we also visualize the standard deviation of the $\varepsilon^2$ in $2\times 10^4$ sample segments.
-We compare three methods: Koopman with the smallest time separation $\Delta = \delta$, with the matched time separation $\Delta=n\delta$, and discrete Mori--Zwanzig with $\Delta=n\delta$ with a fixed memory length $0.24$.
-We conclude that, the Mori--Zwanzig formulation is consistently more accurate in making predictions into the future, and if one must carry out the approximate Koopman analysis, it is best to match the time separation $\Delta$ to that of the prediction horizon---learning an approximate Koopman operator with a short time separation $\Delta$ and recursively applying $\bfvK^\text{Koop}_{\Delta<n\delta}$ invokes more error.
+In contrast, the Koopman approach always predicts from the last snapshot at $t=m\delta$ and can only optimally predict in the parallel space by Eq.~\eqref{eq:PE} and misses out more orthogonal contributions.
+Interestingly, the optimal choice of $\Delta$, the separation between snapshots for learning, depends nontrivially on the memory length and the prediction horizon in the Mori--Zwanzig formulation.
+For a prediction horizon $0.2$ (Fig.~\ref{fig:errorAnalysis} (a)), it is optimal to match $\Delta=0.2$ regardless of the memory length; however, for a prediction horizon $0.8$ (Fig.~\ref{fig:errorAnalysis} (b)), it is more advantageous to adapt a mismatched $\Delta=0.4$ in the long-memory kernel regime.
+Regardless, in all cases, we found that including the memory contribution improves the prediction, compared to the memory-less Koopman prediction.
+Finally, we observed that the memory length does not need to be long before the accuracy levels off.